anshulkhattar/Beginner-Level-Android-Studio-Apps/ideas.md

 - Vibration Sensor - turn your mobile into a mini earthquake sensor.

 - CrytoCurrency Tracker - Simple app to get real time cryto and Fiat currency price and also comes with a currency exchange calculator for any amount.
+- Using camera to assess iregularities in skin moles.